gamecoreSRC/HowToBuildWithUnityPS4800FakePKG/README.md

 Setup
 =====

-1.- Install PS4 S*D*K. There is a release out there you have to look for. ( Krome Mods )
+1.- Install PS4 S*D*K. There is a release out there you have to look for.

-2.- Install Unity 2017.2.0p2. ( You have to look for the version capable to build for 4.55 PS4 release ).
+2.- Install Unity 2021.2.0b11. ( You have to look for the version capable to build for 8.00 PS4 release ).

-3.- Install Unity PS4 2017.2.0p2 for the same release than Unity 2017 release.
+3.- Install Unity PS4 2021.2.0b11 for the same release as Unity 2021 release.

 4.- You can also install Monodevelop from the preferences menu option within Unity Editor.
 You can, anyway, install Visual Studio as IDE.

-5.- Create a Unity account if you still don't have one.
+5.- Use "UniHacker" to patch the Unity Hub and Unity installation after installing or PS4 target won't appear in Build Settings.

-6.- Set the license.
-You can do this in first Unity startup, or in the Help menu, by selecting Manage License.
-Then, select Activate License, and set yours.
+Note: In the original guide, you'd have to replace the "Publishing Tools" in the S*D*K. However, I decided to change this a bit.
+After figuring out that trying to build it without this, it won't launch on my jailbroken PS4.
+So, instead, try these steps (don't install the PKG from the Releases, it won't work as it was uploaded before I could even test it):

-Note: In the original guide, you'd have to replace the "Publishing Tools" in the S*D*K. However, I found by trying to do this, Unity would throw an error about having an incorrect version of the publishing tools.
-So, just... don't do this, k?
-Alright, moving on...
+6.- Download the FPKG tools here: "https://github.com/CyB1K/PS4-Fake-PKG-Tools-3.87/releases" (7.0 at time of writing) and copy/replace it in "SCE_PATH/ORBIS/Tools/Publishing Tools/bin"

 Building
 ========